-Associate Professors: R. Bhandari, W. Carner, F. S. Phelps, S. Manzoor Assistant Professors: E. Bartley
+Associate Professors: E. Bartley, R. Bhandari, F. S. Phelps, S. Manzoor

+Visiting Assistant Professor: R. Aulgur

-Contact: Dr. Rabindra Bhandari Phone: (573) 592-5204 Email: Rabindra.Bhandari@westminster-mo.edu
+Contact: Dr. Rabindra Bhandari Phone: (573) 592-5204

 The International Business (IB) student will gain a basic understanding of the major functional areas of business and an appreciation for some of the cultural influences in society that impact business.
 The student will gain the basic knowledge required to be able to work competently in an international environment.